joey/Batyr/Readme.md

 Once again, the job is declared as a single class with appropriately named map() and reduce methods.
-The only thing that may look unusual is the use of the LongWritableValues class in place of the typical Iterable<LongWritable>.
+The only thing that may look unusual is the use of the LongWritableValues class in place of the typical Iterable&lt;LongWritable&gt;.
 This is required to get around a limitation of Java's reflection support.
 Namely, Java does not keep the paramaterized types of variables at runtime.
-What this means is that the type Iterable<LongWritable> and Iterable<Text> are completely indistinguishable at runtime.
+What this means is that the type Iterable&lt;LongWritable&gt; and Iterable&lt;Text&gt; are completely indistinguishable at runtime.
 In order to correctly set the map phase output value type (required by Hadoop), Batyr needs this information.
 You should see a number of these Iterable classes pre-built for the common Writable types.
 If you need to use a custom Writable class